mutablelogic/go-server/README.md

-% This is the title for the document
-% This is the description for the document, what it does, and how to use it.
-% Second line of the description.
-%
-% Tags: server, golang, http, rest, json, api, documentation
-% Author: David Thorpe

-> This module provides a generic server, which serves requests over `HTTP` and `FastCGI` and can also run tasks in the background.
-Unlike many other go servers, this one can be composed of many "plugins" which can be added, developed and removed to the server.

 # go-server

 This module provides a generic server, which serves requests over HTTP and FastCGI and can also run tasks in the background.
-Unlike many other go servers, this one can be composed of many "plugins" which can be added, developed and removed to the server.
+Unlike many other servers, this one is composed of many "plugins" which can be added to the server.

 Standard plugins provided include: